cloud-native-toolkit/site-developer-guide/docs/learning/fast-cd.md

         - `{APPLICATION NAME}` is the name of the application
         - `{PROJECT NAME}` is the name of the project (the one created in the previous step or `default`)
         - `{TARGET NAMESPACE}` is the namespace where the application should be deployed
         - `{TARGET CLUSTER}` is the server api url for the cluster where the application should be deployed.
-Use `https://kubernetes.default.svc` for the same cluter where Argo CD has been deployed
+Use `https://kubernetes.default.svc` for the same cluster where Argo CD has been deployed
         - `{APPLICATION PATH}` is the path to the folder where the secret template was created
         - `{REPO URL}` is the url to the git repository
         - `{REPO BRANCH}` is the branch in the git repository that contains the application configuration